britig/Counterexample-Guided-Policy-Refinement-in-Multi-Agent-Reinforcement-Learning/README.md

-# Counterexample-Guided-Policy-Refinement-in-Multi-Agent-Reinforcement-Learning
+# CMARL

-Code contributions and supplement material for counterexample-guided policy refinement in multi-agent reinforcement learning (Accepted in AAMAS 2023)
+This repo contains the experiments and code for Counter-Example Guided Policy Refinement in Multi-agent Reinforcement Learning paper

 # System Requirements